 “Mastercard is delighted to extend its partnership with Vietcetera on Flavors Vietnam 2023.
 With its recognition and establishment, the program is an incredible opportunity to shine a spotlight on the encouraging achievements of the F&B industry in Vietnam, while bringing people together for a celebration of the exquisite local cuisine,” said Winnie Wong, Country Manager, Vietnam, Cambodia and Laos, Mastercard.

-“Moving forward, Mastercard will continue the commitment to leverage its technology, insights, global expertise, and partnership approach to empower local businesses to grow digitally and unleash their full potential.
-By enabling safe, convenient and seamless transactions, Mastercard aims to bridge the connection between food lovers and rising F&B merchants, fostering memorable dining experiences that are truly Priceless for consumers, while bringing new opportunities to local F&B businesses and helping to transform Vietnam into a digital-first economy.”
+“Moving forward, Mastercard will continue the commitment to leverage its technology, insights, global expertise, and partnership approach to empowering local businesses to grow digitally and unleash their full potential.
+By enabling safe, convenient, and seamless transactions, Mastercard aims to bridge the connection between food lovers and rising F&B merchants, fostering memorable dining experiences that are truly priceless for consumers, while bringing new opportunities to local F&B businesses and helping to transform Vietnam into a digital-first economy.”